-Pre-purchase examinations are also catered for.
-We are happy to discuss any equine queries with you.
-Newsletters with advice and special offers will be available soon.
-Register with us today.
+We are happy to discuss any equine queries with you - register with us today.

 For horses living in the UK, there are two vaccinations which are most important: influenza and tetanus.
 The animal receives an initial primary course, followed by annual boosters.
 Vaccines must be administered by a qualified veterinary surgeon who signs and records the relevant information in the animal’s passport.

 Performance animals competing in disciplines such as racing, eventing, and other such affiliated events often require a full vaccination history.
 Many stud farms are now developing stricter vaccination policies and require boarding mares to be fully vaccinated.

 Like the human influenza virus, equine influenza is highly contagious, and can be transmitted with ease between horses that come into contact with infected animals.
 Viral particles can also be transmitted to an animal via contaminated air or other environmental factors.
 The symptoms of influenza include: